Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time

+The algorithm attaches new $\H$-node representatives only to the buffer tree, while deletions of $\H$-node representatives can take place in both buffer and bottom trees.
+The buffer tree can be regarded as a bottom tree under construction.

-A buffer tree has at most $2\log^\alpha n$ local tree leaves, where $\alpha$ is a constant to be determined in Section~\ref{section:local-tree-cost-analysis}.
-Whenever its size exceeds $\log^\alpha n$ either from merging two $\H$-nodes, or from inserting a new local tree leaf, this buffer tree becomes a bottom tree.
-Then the data structure adds this bottom tree into the bottom layer and creates a new empty buffer tree.
+Each buffer tree and bottom tree has at most $2\log^\alpha n$ local tree leaves, where $\alpha$ is a constant to be determined in Section~\ref{section:local-tree-cost-analysis}.
+Whenever the buffer tree size exceeds $\log^\alpha n$, either from merging two $\H$-nodes or from inserting a new local tree leaf, the buffer tree becomes mature and is converted to a bottom tree.
+The data structure adds this bottom tree into the bottom layer and creates a new empty buffer.

-The buffer tree is implemented by any $O(\log\log n)$ height mergeable binary tree.
-Each buffer tree node stores approximate counters, and pointers to either a buffer tree parent or the local tree root.
-In addition, each buffer tree node maintains a bitmap indicating for each $(i, t)$ pair, whether there is a local tree leaf in its subtree with $(i, t)$-status or not.
+The buffer and bottom trees are $O(\log\log n)$ height mergeable binary trees.
+Each node stores a weight, a vector of approximate counters, pointers to its parent and children, and a bitmap indicating for each $(i,t)$ pair, whether there is a local tree leaf in its subtree with local $(i,t)$-status.